markqvist/NomadNet/README.md

 ### Feature roadmap
  - Access control and authentication for nodes, pages and files
  - Network-wide propagated bulletins and discussion threads
+ - Collaborative maps
- - Geospatial information sharing and collaborative maps
+ - Facilitation of trade and barter

 ## Dependencies:
  - Python 3